Chart Color Schemes

 Dalyellup shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Educational qualifications in Dalyellup trail regional benchmarks; 20.8% of residents aged 15+ hold university degrees compared to Australia's 30.4%.
-This indicates potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 15.3%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.2%).
-Trade and technical skills are prominent, with 43.2% of residents aged 15+ holding vocational credentials – advanced diplomas (10.2%) and certificates (33.0%).
+Educational qualifications in Dalyellup trail regional benchmarks, with 20.8% of residents aged 15+ holding university degrees compared to 30.4% in Australia.
+This gap highlights potential for educational development and skills enhancement.
+Bachelor degrees lead at 15.3%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.2%).
+Trade and technical skills feature prominently, with 43.2% of residents aged 15+ holding vocational credentials, including advanced diplomas (10.2%) and certificates (33.0%).

-Educational participation is high, with 34.3% of residents currently enrolled in formal education; this includes 13.1% in primary education, 11.5% in secondary education, and 2.8% pursuing tertiary education.
+Educational participation is notably high, with 34.3% of residents aged 15+ currently enrolled in formal education.
+This includes 13.1% in primary education, 11.5% in secondary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education